inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

    In  a DEM, each pixel has a different value instead of colour.
 The value of each pixel represents elevation.

-When it loads, you’ll notice that the new raster image appears as a gray rectangle.
+When it loads, you’ll notice that the new raster image appears as a grey rectangle.
 It’s seen here with the roads layers on top:

 .. image:: /static/training/beginner/qgis-inasafe/image151.*
    :align: center

-The layer appears gray (and doesn’t give us any information) because its symbology hasn’t been customised yet.
+The layer appears grey (and doesn’t give us any information) because its symbology hasn’t been customised yet.
 In the colour aerial photograph we loaded previously, everything is already defined.
-But if you load a raster image and it’s just a gray rectangle, then you know there’s no symbology for it yet.
+But if you load a raster image and it’s just a grey rectangle, then you know there’s no symbology for it yet.
 It still needs to be defined.
 That’s what we will do next.

 11. Open the Layer Properties dialog for the SRTM layer, which is now named :guilabel:`DEM`.

 12. Switch to the Style tab.
 This shows the current symbology settings, and as we’ve seen, they don’t give us much information on the layer.
 Let’s make sure the layer has data in it.

 13. Change the :guilabel:`Render type` to :guilabel:`Singleband pseudocolor`.